Tetris (Arcade, Atari)

 This game has revisional differences.

-Atari Games' Tetris is the Western counterpart to Sega's version from the same year, and pioneered the concept of two-player simultaneous Tetris.
+Atari's Tetris is the Western counterpart to Sega's arcade game from the same year, and pioneered the concept of two-player simultaneous Tetris.

 Besides being widely bootlegged, Atari's version also laid the groundwork for Tengen's Vs. System and NES versions, the latter of which was infamously on the losing side of a licensing dispute against Nintendo.